 This course is part of the Executive Master of Management in Energy in cooperation with BI Norwegian Business School and IFP School.

-This course will offer participants the opportunity to discuss the requirements to provide energy for all in a 10 billion people world, while coping with the challenges of a changing climate.
+This course will offer participants the opportunity to discuss the requirements to provide energy for , while coping with the challenges of a changing climate.